 Children’s Services’ role and next steps

-- We will continue to provide updates as they are available and communicate directly with licensed child care service providers and families in the coming months.
+- We continue to provide updates as they are available and communicate directly with licensed providers and families.